tenzir/tenzir/web/docs/setup/deploy/aws.md

 ### Expose services publicly

-We offer the capability to expose services publicly yet securely using Cloudflare Zero Trust.
+We offer the capability to expose services securely using Cloudflare Access.
 You need a Cloudflare account with a [zone configured](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/) to use this plugin.
 - add `cloudflare` to the list of plugins in `VAST_CLOUD_PLUGINS`